Documentation

 MyType<TypeArg1, TypeArg2>*

-A generic type can be declared using one or many @template PHPDoc annotations above the target class.
+A generic type can be declared using one or many @template PHPDoc annotations above the target class, interface, or trait.
 Type arguments can then be supplied in the same order as the @template declarations.
 The following built-in types are templated:

 • iterable<TKey, TValue>